 Medication is effective in 70-80% of adult ADHD patients, and for those clients, the improvement can be as immediately beneficial as a new hearing aid.

 The good news is that ADHD is easier to treat than depression or anxiety.
 The earlier the diagnosis, the faster the couple can heal and repair from its impact on their relationship.

 Marital problems from undiagnosed ADHD are an often overlooked issue in couples therapy.
 Rarely do we see a condition so toxic, so treatable, and so undiagnosed.

 The good news is that science-based couples therapists understand how untreated ADHD and Marriage problems often go hand in hand.
-Our couples therapist, Jennifer Elkins, specializes in treating ADHD couples and has written a helpful guide.
-Jennifer not only works with couples struggling to manage ADHD, but she also has ADHD as well.

 Daniel is a Marriage and Family Therapist.
 He currently sees couples at Couples Therapy Inc. in Boston, Massachusetts, three seasons in Cummington (at the foothills of the Berkshires...) and in Miami during joint retreats with his wife, Dr. Kathy McMahon.
 He uses EFT, Gottman Method, Solution-focused and the Developmental Model in his approaches.